At #LTFrance 2020

 David Kelly also shared his keynote links to his oldie and pressie over here if you want to go deeper.

 Learning Experience Design

-See below my messy handwritten notes on the 5 key steps/concepts/activities that they suggest to do to support performance and trigger workers’ engagement to learn.
+See below my messy handwritten notes on the five key steps/concepts/activities that they suggest to support performance and trigger workers’ engagement to learn.